awsdocs/amazon-sagemaker-developer-guide/doc_source/multi-model-endpoints.md

 ## Instance Recommendations for Multi\-Model Endpoint Deployments<a name="multi-model-endpoint-instance"></a>

 There are several items to consider when selecting a SageMaker ML instance type for a multi\-model endpoint\.
 Provision sufficient [Amazon Elastic Block Store \(Amazon EBS\)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) capacity for all of the models that need to be served\.
 Balance performance \(minimize cold starts\) and cost \(don’t over\-provision instance capacity\)\.
-For information about the size of the storage volume that SageMaker attaches for each instance type for an endpoint and for a multi\-model endpoint, see [Host Instance Storage Volumes](host-instance-storage.md)\.
+For information about the size of the storage volume that SageMaker attaches for each instance type for an endpoint and for a multi\-model endpoint, see [Host instance storage volumes](host-instance-storage.md)\.
 For a container configured to run in `MultiModel` mode, the storage volume provisioned for its instances has more memory\.
 This allows more models to be cached on the instance storage volume\.

 When choosing a SageMaker ML instance type, consider the following:
 + Multi\-model endpoints are not supported on GPU instance types\.